CodingThrust/CodingClub/copilot/README.md

     ```math
     \frac{1}{2}
     ```
+    I think is better than latex because the preview is dynamically rendered.

+7. Install the following VS Code extension
+   - [Github Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot).
+It requires you to connect with your Github account, and you can use it for free for 30 days.
+After 30 days, you can still use it for free but you need to join the waitlist.
+You can also use it for free if you are a student.
+You can apply for a student account [here](https://education.github.com/pack).
+Please check the following video for more details
+    <iframe width="560" height="315" src="https://www.youtube.com/embed/HDG4PQK7DK8?si=Bsr2LbSCxdNllp5s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+8. You might need to activate the Github Copilot extension by clicking the `Activate` button in the bottom right corner of the VS Code window to make it work.
+Then you can type some text in the editor and press `Tab` to generate lecture notes.
-## Step 2: Link to Github Copilot
+## Step 3: Using Github to sync your files (optional)
-To use Copilot, you need to have a Github account first.
+If you want to sync your files across different devices, you can use Github.
 Github is a code hosting platform for version control and collaboration.
-1. Go to [Github website](https://github.com/) and sign up an account.
+It lets you and others work together on projects from anywhere.
+You can use Github to host your markdown files and provide preview.

+This tutorial does not cover how to use Github.
+You can learn it from the [YouTube video](https://www.youtube.com/watch?v=RGOj5yH7evk) or the [official guide](https://guides.github.com/activities/hello-world/).